cd../blog

 Energy is also subject to intense environmental and regulatory oversight.
 New rules, investigations, or significant incidents often end up in 8-Ks as well.

-You can see a company’s strategic direction in these filings long before it shows up cleanly in GAAP numbers: shrinking exposure to one basin, ramping another, shifting from exploration to midstream, and so on.
+You can see a company's future direction in these filings long before it shows up cleanly in GAAP numbers.

 REITs: Every Property Tells a Story